mrballistic/voice-chat-demo/README.md

 ## 🏗️ Static Export & Deployment

-> **Warning:** API routes (including `/api/openai-extract-intake` and `/api/openai-transcribe`) require a serverless or Node.js backend.
+> **Warning:** API routes (including `/api/openai-extract-intake`) require a serverless or Node.js backend.
 They will NOT work on static-only hosts like GitHub Pages.
 For dynamic features, deploy to Vercel, Netlify, or your own backend.

 To generate a static export (for deployment to static hosting):